Abhi95081/sorting_visualization/README.md

 This project is licensed under the MIT License.

 ## Contact
-For any queries, reach out at [your email or social handle].
+For any queries, reach out at [abhirou7@gmail.com].